HealthAura/token-service/README.md

 # token-service

-A Lambda Service to issue split token JWTs with DPoP
+A Lambda Service to issue split token JWTs with DPoP.